Clarke v. Wisconsin Elections Commission: Dissents

 All three conservative justices wrote separate dissenting opinions.
-Chief Justice Annette Ziegler's dissent ignored the questions of contiguity and instead argued that the matter should not have been re-opened so soon after Johnson in 2022.
-She criticized the majority for ordering an "extreme" remedy, accused them of pursuing a political agenda, and questioned the planned use of consultants to advise the judges during the remedial map selection process.
-Much of her dissent, however, was spent on attacking the motivations of individual justices, airing personal grievances, and complaining about the manner in which the court had been run since the start of the new term in August 2023.
+Chief Justice Annette Ziegler's dissent argued that the matter should not have been re-opened so soon after Johnson in 2022.
+She criticized the majority for ordering an "extreme remedy", accused them of pursuing a political agenda, and questioned the planned use of consultants to advise the judges during the remedial map selection process.
+Much of her dissent was spent on attacking the motivations of individual justices, airing personal grievances, and complaining about the manner in which the court had been run since the start of the new term in August 2023.
 Finally, she endorsed a number of technical reasons why she believed the court never should have heard the case.

-Justice Rebecca Bradley wrote a separate dissent, but contained many of the same arguments present in Ziegler's.
-Bradley, however, did actually engage with some of the contiguity issues to question the conclusions of the majority.
-Bradley also specifically criticized the majority's acknowledgement that their remedial map process would seek partisan fairness, arguing that this was beyond the court's authority.
+Justice Rebecca Bradley wrote a separate dissent, which contained many of the same arguments present in Ziegler's.
+Bradley engaged with the contiguity issue to question the conclusions of the majority.
+Bradley also criticized the majority's acknowledgement that their remedial map process would seek partisan fairness, arguing that this was beyond the court's authority.

-A third dissent was written by Justice Brian Hagedorn, who touched on several of the same issues but without the personal or ad hominem invective of Bradley or Ziegler.
-He criticized the political nature of the decision, pointed out the un-timely nature of this reconsideration of the Johnson decision, and lamented what he saw as the abandonment of principles of judicial restraint.
-Importantly, he concluded his dissent by recounting several of the same points he made in his concurring opinion in 2022's Johnson case, explaining that the Wisconsin Supreme Court still lacked a proper procedure for handling redistricting.
-He pointed out how the deficient process in Johnson had led to a reversal by the United States Supreme Court, and predicted that a similar result could occur again with Clarke.
+A third dissent was written by Justice Brian Hagedorn, who touched on several of the same issues.
+He criticized the political nature of the decision, pointed out the un-timely nature of this reconsideration of the Johnson decision, and criticized the abandonment of principles of judicial restraint.
+He concluded his dissent by recounting several of the same points he made in his concurring opinion in 2022's Johnson case, explaining that the Wisconsin Supreme Court still lacked a proper procedure for handling redistricting.
+He said the deficient process in Johnson had led to a reversal by the United States Supreme Court, and predicted that a similar result could occur again with Clarke.
 Even so, Justice Hagedorn stated that "the claim here that the constitution's original meaning requires the territory in all legislative districts to be physically contiguous is probably correct."